hackolade/docs/Studio/MySQL.md

 # MySQL

-MariaDB is a community-developed, commercially supported fork of the MySQL relational database management system, intended to remain free and open-source software.&nbsp; In addition to high compatibility with MySQL, it provides support for multiple different storage engines designed to efficiently manage data files, the data, and the index caches.
+MySQL is one of the most widely used relational database management system (RDBMS) out there.&nbsp;  MsSQL is free and open-source software under the terms of the GNU General Public License, and is also commercially supported.

 &nbsp;

-With version 10, MariaDB introduced JSON functions to combine NoSQL and relational concepts in the same database.
+With version 10, MySQL introduced JSON functions to combine NoSQL and relational concepts in the same database.
 Users can combine classic relational columns with columns that contain documents formatted as JSON text in the same table, parse and import JSON documents in relational structures, or format relational data to JSON text.

+MySQL supports native JSON data types and functions to combine NoSQL and relational concepts in the same database since version 5.7.8.
+The native JSON data types allows you to store JSON documents more efficiently than the JSON text format in the previous versions.
+MySQL stores JSON documents in an internal format that allows quick read access to document elements.
+The JSON binary format is structured in the way that permits the server to search for values within the JSON document directly by key or array index, which is very fast.

 &nbsp;

-To perform data modeling for MariaDB with Hackolade, you must first download the MariaDB [plugin](<https://hackolade.com/help/DownloadadditionalDBtargetplugin.html> "target=\"\_blank\"").
+To perform data modeling for MySQL with Hackolade, you must first download the MySQL [plugin](<https://hackolade.com/help/DownloadadditionalDBtargetplugin.html> "target=\"\_blank\"").

 &nbsp;

-Hackolade was specially adapted to support the data modeling of MariaDB, including databases, tables and views, indexes and constraints, plus the generation of DDL Create Table syntax.&nbsp;
+Hackolade was specially adapted to support the data modeling of MySQL, including databases, tables and views, indexes and constraints, plus the generation of DDL Create Table syntax.&nbsp;

 &nbsp;